infinum/wordpress-handbook/valet.md

 * Install PHP 7.1 using Homebrew via `brew install homebrew/php/php71`.

+* If you don't have Composer installed, install it via `brew install composer`.
+Be sure to restart the shell and add  `~/.composer/vendor/bin` directory in your system's "PATH" (see below for the instructions).

 * Install laravel via Composer via `composer global install laravel/installer`.
-Make sure the  `~/.composer/vendor/bin` directory is in your system's "PATH".

 * Install Valet with Composer via `composer global require laravel/valet`.